Safety Tips That Protect Your Identity

 Consumers who take precautionary steps to protect themselves and their identity, and are proactive in their approach to combat identity fraud, are less likely to have their personal information stolen and misused.

-Javelin Strategy & Research recommends that consumers follow a three-step approach to minimize their risk and impact of identity fraud.
+Javelin Strategy & Research recommends that consumers follow a three-step approach—Prevention, Detection, Resolution™ -- to minimize their risk and impact of identity fraud.

 1. Keep Personal Data Private

-- Who is asking for the information?
+- Ask: Who is requesting the information?
 Why do they need it?
 How is the information being used?

 - It is okay to say “NO”.